-Peter Conradi, Simon Cox, Irena Czekierska, David Frtiz, Raymond Gijsen, Claire Hargreaves, Frances Kerry, Sarah Lambert, Sandra Maler, Judith Matloff, Regina Murgoth, Michelle Wilbraham.
+Peter Conradi, Simon Cox, Irena Czekierska, David Fritz, Raymond Gijsen, Claire Hargreaves, Frances Kerry, Sarah Lambert, Sandra Maler, Judith Matloff, Regina Murgoth, Michelle Wilbraham.

 Leslie Crawford, Nick Doughty, Adela Gooch, Dominique Dee Jackson, John Kampfner, Fiona Leney, Myra MacDonald, Claudia Radar, Floris von Straaten, Stephanie Ulmer-Nebehay, Michela Wrong.

-Alan Baldwin, David Brough, Kat Callo, Leyla Ertugrul, Timothy Heritage, Greg Hutchinson, Kathy Marks, Antonia Sharpe.
+Alan Baldwin, David Brough, Kat Callo, Leyla Ertugrul, Timothy Heritage, Greg Hutchinson, Kathy Marks, Emma Robson, Antonia Sharpe.

-Vanora Bennett, Susan Ellicott, Mariam Isa, Paul Johnston, James Kynge, Carolyn Oxlee, Michael Stott, Mark Trevelyan, Adrian Warne.
+Vanora Bennett, Susan Ellicott, Mariam Isa, Paul Johnston, James Kynge, Carolyn Oxlee, Michael Stott, Mark Trevelyan, Adrian Warner.